 - How are other disciplines brought into critiques?

 Giving and receiving feedback well is more of an art than a science.
 Feedback doesn’t just come from the design team, either.
 Feedback should come from everyone you’re working with, like engineers, product managers, the QA team, and others within product development.
 But it also can come from marketing, branding, content, and even science, if that is part of your company’s makeup.
-Getting feedback from those outside the design team will help strengthen your perspective and the design.
+Getting feedback from those outside the design team (think user surveys) will help strengthen your perspective and the design.

 As for feedback from your design colleagues, you want to look for a team that practices good behavior during feedback, particularly if you’re a new UXer.
 You want to see that the team is positioning feedback in a way that is helpful, not harmful.